 1 The term energy mix refers to how final energy consumption breaks down by primary energy source.

 Not only is natural gas an easily accessible and abundant energy source offering a perfect fit with renewables, but it is also far and away the least polluting fossil fuel.
 When used to generate power, it releases almost half as much CO2 as coal.
 It is for this reason that we ceased all coal production in August 2015.

-To maintain the advantage that gas offers over coal, however, methane emissions must be limited, as methane’s global warming potential is much higher than that of CO2.
+To maintain the advantage that gas offers over coal, however, we need to ensure that methane emissions are limited to a strict minimum, as methane’s global warming potential is much higher than that of CO2.
 We are continuing our efforts to reduce our methane emissions from the production and transportation of gas, which represent today less than 0.5% of our marketed operated production.
-We are also firmly committed to our partnership with the Climate and Clean Air Coalition, an association supported by the United Nations that aims to improve methane emission measurement and reduction methods across the industry.
+We are also firmly committed to our partnership with the Climate & Clean Air Coalition, an association supported by the United Nations that aims to improve methane emission measurement and reduction methods across the industry.

-Another way to limit CO2 emissions in the atmosphere involves capturing the CO2 at the source and storing it underground or valorizing it.
+Another way to limit CO2 emissions in the atmosphere involves capturing the CO2 at the source and storing it underground or reusing it.
 This technology is called carbon capture, utilization and storage (CCUS).

-We are involved in a collective effort to evaluate the real potential of this technology in the fight against climate change and make it effective, safe and feasible on a large scale.
+We play an active role in developing this technology both independently and through partnerships, with the aim of evaluating its real potential in the fight against climate change and making it effective, safe and feasible on a large scale.
 A pioneer in this area, we invested heavily in the Lacq Pilot Project and contribute to other initiatives elsewhere in the world, in particular in Norway.

 Encouraging global initiatives